rollkit/docs/tutorials/wordle.md

 ## 🎉 Next steps

 Congratulations!
 You've built a Wordle app using Cosmos-SDK and Rollkit.
-Now, explore connecting your rollup to DA networks like Celestia.
+Now, explore connecting your chain to DA networks like Celestia.